How to Connect Claude to Clio (No Official Connector)

 | Works while your laptop is closed | No | Yes | Yes |

 Claude is a strong assistant inside a chat — but with no Clio connector, it can’t see your matters unless you paste them in.
 No-code tools can move a field on a simple trigger but won’t reason over a matter.
-Clio Duo is capable, but it stays inside Clio.
-Carly reaches Clio through your own API key and acts on it as part of a workflow that runs across your whole practice on its own.
+Manage AI is capable, but it stays inside Clio.
+Carly sets Clio up as a built-in provider and acts on it as part of a workflow that runs across your whole practice on its own.

 Frequently Asked Questions